CWolfs/MissionControl/docs/encounter-rulesets.md

 You're able to provide your custom ruleset to Mission Control and it will use it.
 Mission Control randomly selects from all the available rulesets for a particular contract type.

-To do this you must first create your own rulset by linking your mod to `MissionControl.dll` then creating it as explained above.
-Then, in your mod code execute code similar to the below example
+To do this you must first create your own ruleset by linking your mod to `MissionControl.dll` then creating it as explained above.
+Then, in your mod code execute code similar to the below example:

 ```csharp
 MissionControl.Instance.AddEncounter("Assassinate", myCustomAssassinateRuleset);  // Add a custom assassinate ruleset